 Heavy-load eccentric calf muscle training for the treatment of chronic Achilles tendinosis

-Two articles on PainSci cite Alfredson 1998: 1.
+Two pages on PainSci cite Alfredson 1998: 1.
 Complete Guide to Plantar Fasciitis 2.
 Achilles Tendinitis Treatment Science

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.